crowcoder/GSCCCTF_WriteUp/Something is Phishy.md

 ![Login](./media/adelelogin.png)
 <br />
 It causes the server to run the following query:
-`"SELECT Id, Username, Password, FirstName, LastName, EmailAddress, AccountNumber FROM [Users] WHERE Username = '" + Adele' -- + "' AND Password = '" + pw "'"`
+`"SELECT Id, Username, Password, FirstName, LastName, EmailAddress, AccountNumber FROM [Users] WHERE Username = '" + "Adele' --" + "' AND Password = '" + pw "'"`

 Notice how the password part is commented out?
 The query will succeed and log you in without even knowing a password.
 By the way, this is a real scenario.
 Even today there is software that is vulnerable to this attack.